docker/docs/engine/security/userns-remap.md

 expected privileges of the superuser within the container, the Linux kernel imposes restrictions based on internal knowledge that this is a user-namespaced process.
 One notable restriction is the inability to use the `mknod` command.
-Permission ise denied for device creation within the container when run by the `root` user.
+Permission is denied for device creation within the container when run by the `root` user.